Damilola22/First-attempt/README.md

 # First-attempt
 Hello
 I am Damilola
-This is First attempt at coding
+This is my First attempt at coding